Updated: Mar 31

 He was truly devoted to his small circle of friends.
 Before he died, he was at a point in his life where what he wanted was to hang out w/ his friends, and write songs.
 Sounds good to me..
 When Lefty died on July 19th, 1975, he was living in the basement of his home.
 I remember reading "I Lived To Tell It All" the George Jones' autobiography, where he said the last time he saw Lefty was at his basement, drunk on vodka at 9:00 AM.
 George said all Lefty had was a bed, stove, and canned food.

 Lefty was scheduled to play the Delaware State Fair on July 19th.
 He had packed his things, and was going to take a red eye flight.
 All that saw him said he looked horrible.
 He also said that he did not want to go.
-At the time, his most recent release was "Falling", and it did chart peaking at 50.
+At the time, his most recent release was "Falling",.
+It was peaking at 50.
 His voice still sounded good on that song, I just don't really like the song all that much.
 "Life's Like Poetry" was released earlier in the year.
 It was written by longtime fan Merle Haggard.
 When I hear that song, Lefty sounds like Lefty.
 His voice complete with some slight note bending along with the flow of the song is classic Lefty Frizzell.

 On July 19th, Lefty woke up in the middle of the night.
 He was in a pile of his vomit, and unable to move his left side.
 Some reports say, he called his daughter, others say his estranged wife Alice came to help.
 She had filed for divorce some months before.
 The bottom line is, it appears he had suffered a stroke.
 Once in the ambulance, he was in good spirits, but right before reaching the hospital, he suffered a massive stroke and went into a coma.
 He never regained consciousness, and died later that evening.
 Lefty was 47 years old.